Kuku Azerbaijani

-Kükü is the herb-packed baked omelette of the Azerbaijani-Persian table, bound with so many fresh greens it turns emerald.
+Kükü is the herb-packed egg cake shared by the Azerbaijani and Persian table, descended from Persian kuku sabzi and known locally as göyərti küküsü; it is bound with so many fresh greens it turns emerald.
 It is central to Novruz, the spring new-year feast, where the abundance of herbs stands for rebirth and the green of new growth.

 The first thing you taste is a wall of fresh green herbs, grassy and almost savory-sweet, with the egg fading into a soft custardy background.
 The edges crisp into little browned frills while the center stays tender, and a cool spoonful of yogurt cuts through it beautifully.

-The high ratio of herbs to egg means the eggs act mainly as a binder, so the dish reads as a herb cake rather than an omelette; a touch of flour and gentle baking set the interior without drying it out.
+The high ratio of herbs to egg means the eggs act mainly as a binder, so the dish reads as a herb cake rather than an omelette.
+Traditionally it is pan-cooked: the egg-and-herb mixture is poured into hot butter, covered and cooked over low heat until set, then cut into pieces and flipped to brown the other side (oven-baking is a less common alternative).
+A touch of flour and gentle cooking set the interior without drying it out.

 Variations